eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 ## Writing a Code Generator With Xtend {#tutorial-code-generation}

-As soon as you generate the Xtext artifacts for a grammar, a code generator stub is put into the runtime project of your language.
+As soon as you generate the Xtext artifacts from the grammar, a code generator stub is put into the runtime project of your language.
 Let's dive into Xtend and see how you can integrate your own code generator with Eclipse.

 In this lesson you will generate Java Beans for entities that are defined in the domain model DSL.
 For each *Entity*, a Java class is generated and each *Feature* will lead to a private field in that class including public getters and setters.
 For the sake of simplicity, we will use fully qualified names all over the generated code.